Raven logo

 Move long-term writing to files.

-Project notes, research, meeting notes, daily notes, and Claude context belong in a format your tools can inspect.
+Project notes, research, meeting notes, daily notes, and AI context belong in a format your tools can inspect.
 Raven gives those notes a normal folder and normal Markdown files.

 Raven vs Apple Notes.